 Jennifer Cadigan, President

 Even before she joined the Board of Directors, Jennifer was active in rescue leadership: she organizes the cat behavior program at SAFe.
 Jennifer explains: “Providing positive reinforcement clicker training to the shy and scared cats so they learn to approach people has been the most rewarding part of my work… Seeing a scared cat transform into a social, happy cat who is adopted is the goal!”
 Jennifer was inspired to join the Board by the opportunity to create positive, lasting change for cats, kittens, and their people.
-When she’s not busy serving the rescue, Jennifer—who has a Ph.D. in psychology—carries out research focused on developing prevention and intervention programs for adolescent and young adult substance use.
+When she’s not busy serving the rescue, Jennifer—who has a Ph.D. in psychology—carries out research at the University of Washington focused on developing prevention and intervention programs for adolescent and young adult substance use.
 In her spare time, she enjoys baking and traveling… And teaching her adopted kitty Emma how to high-five using the techniques from SAFe’s behavior training program!

 Sara Blagg, Vice President

 For Sara, adopting a cat from SAFe Rescue was only the beginning!
 One thing led to another: her new kitty’s story inspired Sara to begin fostering… Fostering led to a “Foster Triumph” and another adoption… And these two additions to Sara’s family inspired her to give back by joining the SAFe Board of Directors.
 As Sara explains, “It’s always touching when the rescue can find a home for a cat who was otherwise ‘unadoptable’ or in danger of being euthanized.
 Two of my cats came to Seattle from California and I’m so thankful for the programs and partnerships that brought them to us… Serving the rescue is a way to give back to SAFE because we are so appreciative of what they have given us.”
-When she’s not busy rescuing felines or handling probates, guardianships, and estate planning as an attorney at Anderson Hunter Law firm, Sara enjoys spending time with her husband, pursuing her crafting hobbies, and caring for her cats: Martha, George and Socks.
+When she’s not busy rescuing felines or handling probates, guardianships, and estate planning as an attorney at Anderson Hunter law firm, Sara enjoys spending time with her husband, pursuing her crafting hobbies, and caring for her cats: Martha, George and Socks.

 Allison Gillespie, Treasurer